Using Courseload eTexts

 Linking to external content

-You can link to external content related to your studies by entering a
+To link to external web content related to your studies, enter the

 Ctrl-click the link